limpdev/LimpBook/src/active-dev/Snippets.md

 ##   w/ Big Brain Energy

-If good programming abilites correlated to getting laid, here would lie the keys to triumph. ==Lucky for you, these skills are the ~~antithesis~~ path to a good time.==
+If good programming abilites correlated to getting laid, here would lie the keys to triumph.
+Lucky for you, these skills are the ~~antithesis~~ path to a good time.

 ##### Frosted Glass Effect